History of Atlanta in Timeline

 In 1990, African Americans made up a high of 67% of Atlanta's population.

-In 1990, after Atlanta was awarded the Olympic Games, gentrification expanded into other parts of the city, driven by infrastructure improvements in preparation for the Games.
+In 1990, after Atlanta was awarded the Olympic Games, gentrification expanded into other parts of the city.
+This was stimulated by infrastructure improvements undertaken in preparation for the games.

 1990: Start of Black Flight

-In the 1990s, Atlanta began to experience Black flight, with African Americans moving to the suburbs.
+In the 1990s, Atlanta started to experience Black flight, with African Americans moving outside the city seeking a lower cost of living or better public schools.

-The Braves started an unprecedented run of 14 straight divisional championships from 1991 to 2005.
+In 1991, the Braves began an unprecedented run of 14 straight divisional championships, lasting until 2005.

-1992: Four Seasons Hotel Atlanta and Bank of America Plaza Completed
+1992: Construction of the Four Seasons Hotel Atlanta and Bank of America Plaza

 In 1992, the Four Seasons Hotel Atlanta and the Bank of America Plaza were completed.
-The Bank of America Plaza became the tallest building in the city.
+The Bank of America Plaza, standing at 1,023 feet (312 m), is the tallest building in the city.

-Since 1993, a citywide ordinance imposes fees on developers that remove trees on their property.
+A citywide ordinance was enacted in 1993 imposing fees on developers that remove trees on their property.

 1994: Super Bowl XXVIII